sortecoevo/sortee/content/blog/2026_5th-anniversary.md

 Listening to Tim reflect on those early conversations made it especially meaningful to look at the community we have today.

 In just five years, SORTEE has grown from a small network of like-minded researchers into a truly international grassroots society.
-Today, our members (500+ / year) come from more than 50 countries, and our activities are powered by over 70 volunteers who generously contribute their time, expertise, and enthusiasm through [SORTEE's committees](https://sortee.org/people/) and [Senior Advisory Board](https://sortee.org/people/#senior-advisory-board).
+Today, our membership exceeds 500 people per year, with members coming from more than 50 countries, and our activities are powered by over 70 volunteers who generously contribute their time, expertise, and enthusiasm through [SORTEE's committees](https://sortee.org/people/) and [Senior Advisory Board](https://sortee.org/people/#senior-advisory-board).
 One of SORTEE's greatest strengths continues to be its early-career researchers, who make up much of our leadership.

 Our volunteers organize an [annual virtual conference](https://sortee.org/upcoming/) that brings together participants across every time zone, run monthly [Code Club](https://sortee.org/code_club/) and [workshop & webinar series](https://sortee.org/other_events/), develop [educational materials](https://sortee.org/infographics/), write [blogs](https://sortee.org/blog/) and [newsletters](https://sortee.org/newsletters/), lead collaborative [meta-research projects](https://sortee.org/collaborations/), and advocate for better research practices across ecology and evolutionary biology, e.g., *[The SORTEE guidelines for data and code quality control in ecology and evolutionary biology](https://peercommunityjournal.org/articles/10.24072/pcjournal.687/)*.

-Perhaps one of our best-known contributions is **[EcoEvoRxiv](https://ecoevorxiv.org/)**, community-governed preprint server in ecology and evolution.
+Perhaps one of our best-known contributions is **[EcoEvoRxiv](https://ecoevorxiv.org/)**, a community-governed preprint server in ecology and evolution.

 Together, these initiatives demonstrate how a volunteer-driven society can help shape research culture through collaboration, education, and advocacy.